This is a regularly-updated list of top short-lived bargains. They're all checked with the company's press office where possible (unless stated).

 Here are some pics of what I found and what they cost.

 Buy CDs/vinyl from Amazon and its Autorip service* means you now get the MP3s free.
 Yet this also works for anything bought since 1999.
-So know what you are doing and you can recover years worth of music from maybe CDs you may have lost, damaged or thrown away.
+So know what you are doing and you can recover years worth of music, maybe from CDs you may have lost, damaged or thrown away - or re-download MP3s.

 How do I check?